Roxana, Kentucky

 Roxana is an unincorporated community located in Letcher County, Kentucky, United States.
 It lies at the intersection of KY 588 and KY 160 on the North Fork of the Kentucky River near its confluence with Kings Creek.
+The 2020 US census records a population of 108 in Roxana, an 11% decrease since 2000.

+Representative Hal Rogers has proposed construction of a federal prison in Roxana.